 Mono County operates two public airports; Bryant Field and Lee Vining Airport.
 Master plans for both airports were updated in 2017.
 See Master Plans below for history, specifications, layout and other facility details.
-The other aIrport within Mono County is the Mammoth-Yosemite Airport, that is administrated by the Town of Mammoth Lakes.
+The other airport within Mono County is the Mammoth-Yosemite Airport, that is administrated by the Town of Mammoth Lakes.

 The Lee Vining Airport is located near the intersection of Highways 395 and 120, just south of the Community of Lee Vining.
-The existing Lee Vining Airport is comprised of approximately 59 acreas of leased land with one paved runway (#15-33).
+The existing Lee Vining Airport is comprised of approximately 59 acres of leased land with one paved runway (#15-33).